 - Your baby is generally tended to in a more timely manner at an in-home environment.
-The caregiver is typically happy to maintain the routine and nap schedule that mom prefers.
+The caregiver is typically happy to maintain the routine, sleep preferences and nap schedule that mom prefers.

 - Most at-home daycares will put babies in separate sleeping rooms during nap time.
 Also, they are much more likely to be willing to set up an environment that is conducive to sleep.
 Dark room, white noise, swaddle/sleep sack, etc. unlike a commercial daycare that won’t even swaddle a young baby to due regulations of “nothing in the crib”.